codykallen/puf-scf-match/README.md

  - A: matching only on the comparable income measure
  - B: matching on comparable income nested within age groups
  - C: matching on comparable income and age
+ - D: matching on active income, passive income and age

 Future versions:
  - Matching by subcomponents of income